Creating a culture of inclusion in the workplace

 By asking to be educated, we can be understanding instead of intrusive.
 It's about inclusion, not exclusion.

-Don’t allow bad behaviour
+Don’t tolerate inappropriate behaviour

 It's up to each of us to respond when we see a situation of exclusion occur.

-Be polite and gentle instead of angry and confrontational.
+In such situations, be polite and gentle instead of angry and confrontational.
 They may never know until someone clarifies why what they did was inappropriate.
 Never assume that they already know better.

 Acknowledge any biases